mehulagg/gitlab/doc/user/permissions.md

 Users with minimal access can list the group in the UI and through the API.
 However, they cannot see details such as projects or subgroups.
 They do not have access to the group's page or list any of its subgroups or projects.

-NOTE: **Note:**
+### Minimal access users take license seats

-Users with a "minimal access" role will consume a license seat execpt in [GitLab Gold/Ultimate](https://about.gitlab.com/pricing/)
+Users with even a "minimal access" role are counted against your number of license seats.
+This requirement does not apply for [GitLab Gold/Ultimate](https://about.gitlab.com/pricing/) subscriptions.

 ## Project features